-This item focuses on the creation of LLM plugins rather than using third-party plugins, which is covered by LLM Supply Chain Vulnerabilities.
+This item focuses on creating LLM plugins rather than third-party plugins, which LLM-Supply-Chain-Vulnerabilities cover.

 - 1. A plugin accepts all parameters in a single text field instead of distinct input parameters. - 2.
-A plugin accepts configuration strings, instead of parameters, that can override entire configuration settings. - 3.
+A plugin accepts configuration strings instead of parameters that can override entire configuration settings. - 3.
 A plugin accepts raw SQL or programming statements instead of parameters. - 4.
 Authentication is performed without explicit authorization to a particular plugin. - 5.
 A plugin treats all LLM content as being created entirely by the user and performs any requested actions without requiring additional authorization.

 - 1. Plugins should enforce strict parameterized input wherever possible and include type and range checks on inputs.
 When this is not possible, a second layer of typed calls should be introduced, parsing requests and applying validation and sanitization.
-When freeform input must be accepted because of application semantics, it should be carefully inspected to ensure that no potentially harmful methods are being called. - 2.
-Plugin developers should apply OWASP's recommendations in ASVS (Application Security Verification Standard) to ensure effective input validation and sanitization.
+When freeform input must be accepted because of application semantics, it should be carefully inspected to ensure no potentially harmful methods are being called. - 2.
+Plugin developers should apply OWASP's recommendations in ASVS (Application Security Verification Standard) to ensure adequate input validation and sanitization.

 - 3. Plugins should be inspected and tested thoroughly to ensure adequate validation.
-Use Static Application Security Testing (SAST) scans as well as Dynamic and Interactive application testing (DAST, IAST) in development pipelines. - 4.
+Use Static Application Security Testing (SAST) scans and Dynamic and Interactive application testing (DAST, IAST) in development pipelines. - 4.
 Plugins should be designed to minimize the impact of any insecure input parameter exploitation following the OWASP ASVS Access Control Guidelines.
 This includes least-privilege access control, exposing as little functionality as possible while still performing its desired function. - 5.
 Plugins should use appropriate authentication identities, such as OAuth2, to apply effective authorization and access control.
-Additionally, API Keys should be used to provide context for custom authorization decisions which reflect the plugin route rather than the default interactive user. - 6.
-Require manual user authorization and confirmation of any action taken by sensitive plugins. - Plugins are typically REST APIs, so developers should apply the recommendations found in OWASP Top 10 API Security Risks - 2023 to minimize generic vulnerabilities.
+Additionally, API Keys should be used to provide context for custom authorization decisions that reflect the plugin route rather than the default interactive user. - 6.
+Require manual user authorization and confirmation of any action taken by sensitive plugins. - 7.
+Plugins are, typically, REST APIs, so developers should apply the recommendations found in OWASP Top 10 API Security Risks 2023 to minimize generic vulnerabilities.